conduition/conduition.io/source/_posts/musig.md

 L := \\{ D_a, D_b, D_c \\}
 $$

-We then hashed $L$ to produce the signing cohort's key coefficient.
+We then hashed $L$ to produce the signing cohort's key coefficient $\alpha$.
 This coefficient is multiplied with each party's public key to produce the aggregated pubkey $D$.

 $$
 \alpha = H_{\text{agg}}(L)